mariozenuni/calculateBill/README.md

 9 - Add the `node_modules` directory to the `.gitignore file.
 This means that the installed dependencies will not be pushed to github

 10 - Inspect the `package.json` file.
-Check that there's a test script that refers to jest and update it like so:
+Check that there's a test script that refers to jest, if there's not update it like so:

     {
         "scripts": {